 Like any sports team trying out a new training schedule or strategy, they needed to be able to compare their CX performance on a before/after basis, but lacked the tools to do so.
 There was also the question of each agent’s performance - how could the leadership team see how well each agent was taking to the new EE methodology?

 Without this type of visibility into performance, the team was losing out on valuable opportunities to offer better support and learn from their mistakes.

 Kari and team started by measuring all-agent performance.
 Through scorecards and workflows, Kari was able to take a snapshot of their entire team’s performance from before implementing EE and compare it directly to their results after using the EE methodology.
 They did this across a number of CX metrics, including Average Handle Time (AHT), Recontact Rate and Customer Satisfaction (CSAT) scores.

 At the individual level, Hudl’s CX leadership used QA to document agent growth over time.
 They broke onboarding into four different month-long sections.
-Each month of onboarding introduced new EE concepts to agents, and used a separate scorecard for each phase of onboarding.
+Each month of onboarding introduced new EE concepts to agents, and used a separate quality monitoring scorecard for each phase of onboarding.
 This allowed them to check at every stage that agents were absorbing the concepts and applying them to the queue.